vanling/docs/configuration/users-roles-permissions/roles.md

 	<source src="https://cdn.directus.io/" type="video/mp4" />
 </video>

-To create a role, follow these steps.
+To view an existing role, follow these steps.

 1. Navigate to **Settings > Roles & Permissions**.
 2. Click the desired role and a new page will open.

-Now you can see the role's configured permissions and other details.
+Now you can see the role's permissions and other details.

 ## Create a Role